Lower Middle Market Deal Sourcing

 Alternatives

-Where Coseek fits beside the rest of the origination stack.
+Where we fit beside the rest of the origination stack.

 Keep the bankers, brokers, conferences, databases, operating advisors, portfolio-company networks, and in-house relationships.
-Coseek gives the acquirer direct owner-call coverage where the mandate is specific.
+We give the acquirer direct owner-call coverage where the mandate is specific.

 Bankers and brokers